saahil-jain/MIcrosoft_Vision/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-* [Download](https://www.docker.com/products/docker-desktop) Docker on the system, if you want to run server as a container.
+* [Download](https://www.docker.com/products/docker-desktop) Docker on the system, if you want to run models in a container.

 * ### Proximity Detection Model
     * #### Prerequisites :